THE CATHOLIC CHURCH IN LIVINGSTON

 Father McEnery was the acting pastor of the new mission church.
 He was a devout votary of St. Philomena, frequently urging his congregation to "pray to her for purity of heart and mind which leads to the perfect love of God."
 It was therefore almost inevitable that the new church would be named for St. Philomena, his patron saint.

 By 1950 the country had made a rapid recovery from the war.
-Consumer goods became available again, building restrictions had been lifted, veterans had finished their interrupted educations.
+Consumer goods became available again, building restrictions had been lifted and veterans had finished their interrupted educations.
 A building boom was on.

 Scores of young families began to move into Livingston and St. Philomena's Parish.
 For almost ten years it seemed that homes could not be built fast enough.
 Livingston awoke every morning to the whine of power saws and the thundering roar of heavy equipment building streets, bringing in utilities, and excavating foundations for new homes.
 Huge trucks monopolized the streets as they brought in more and more building supplies and equipment.
 Moving vans were everywhere, heralding the arrival of new families.